This Woman Is Dangerous: Plot

 Crossland tries to shake her down in exchange for not telling Matt about the situation; she slaps him and he leaves.
 Ben is debriefed by the FBI about Beth's ties to Matt.
 Matt fights Will, who doesn't want Matt to have guns or deal further with Beth, and shoves Ann, who threatens him with a gun; Will and Ann relent and let him have the guns.

 Ben has to do an emergency operation for a farmboy; Beth is sent for supplies.
 Beth leaves information with a Chicago florist for Matt, saying she'll see Matt in the morning.

 She plans to take a bus out of town, but relents.
 At the farmhouse. she holds a light for Ben during the operation; Ben says the boy will recover.
 At the bus station, Ben reveals he knows about Matt; Beth says she's going back to Matt, whom she owes a debt for past favors.
 She leaves on a bus to Louisville, Kentucky.
 Crossland speaks to the FBI, pondering cooperation.

 Beth arrives at the Jacksons, and learns Crossland kept them informed, and that Matt left to go kill Ben.
 They all leave for Indiana.
-Matt has Crossland trapped and interrogates him to learn Ben's name; after Matt leaves, Crossland calls the FBI, but Matt returns and kills him.
+Matt has Crossland trapped and interrogates him to learn Ben's name; after Matt leaves, Crossland calls FBI agent Franklin but Matt returns, shoots and kills him before he can speak to Franklin.
 Matt goes to Ben's hospital, and watches him perform surgery.

 Beth's party sees Crossland's body taken away, then at the hospital, Beth finds Matt watching Ben and others perform surgery.
 The police, alerted by a nurse Matt spoke to, shoot Will, who shot several police.
-Matt breaks a window and asks which surgeon is Ben; Ben takes off his mask, but Beth hits away his gun as he fires at Ben.
+Matt breaks a glass viewing window and asks which surgeon is Ben; Ben takes off his mask, but Beth hits away Matt's gun as he fires at Ben.

 The doctors run, Matt fires at Beth and wounds her, and the police kill Matt as he tries to escape: he crashes through the glass into the operating theater.
 FBI man Franklin says Beth may get leniency for her good deeds, and Ben and Beth hold hands as they hope for an eventual better future.